elastic/integrations/CONTRIBUTING.md

 #### Testing

 `elastic-package` provides different types of test runners.
-Review [howto](https://github.com/elastic/elastic-package/tree/master/docs/howto) guides to find the best option for testing packages.
+Review [howto](https://github.com/elastic/elastic-package/tree/master/docs/howto) guides to learn about the various methods for testing packages.

 The `test` subcommand requires a reference to the live Elastic stack.
 Service endpoints can be defined via environment variables.
 If you're using the Elastic stack created with `elastic-package`, you can use export endpoints with `elastic-package stack shellinit`: